A coffee cup tied him to a 1972 murder. He killed himself hours before he was convicted, police say.

 The process, known as genetic genealogy, has been widely used in recent years to prosecute decades-old cold cases.
 The company has assisted in several reopened investigations, including a 1976 double murder and rape in Wisconsin, a 1996 killing in Idaho solved by a cigarette butt, and a 1988 abduction and homicide of an 8-year-old in Indiana.

-The technique led Washington state investigators to identify Miller, a retired heavy equipment operator who ran a ceramics shop with his wife in Edmonds, Wis., about 17 miles north of Seattle.
+The technique led Washington state investigators to identify Miller, a retired heavy equipment operator who ran a ceramics shop with his wife in Edmonds, Wash., about 17 miles north of Seattle.
 Police began surveilling Miller, and eventually obtained his DNA from a coffee cup, which he had thrown out at a casino.

 According to investigators, the DNA sample from the cup was the exact match to the sample found on Loomis’s boot.

 Laura Martin, Miller’s public defender, argued that the DNA sample on the boot was dubious and that the lab’s procedures caused a “miscarriage of justice.”
-During the trial, Martin said the forensic scientists were “sloppy,” according to the Herald, and that they allegedly diluted samples, covered up certain results, and neglected to have supervisors review work.
+During the trial, Martin said the forensic scientists were “sloppy,” according to the Herald, and that they allegedly diluted samples, covered up certain results and neglected to have supervisors review work.

 “The crime lab broke rules meant to ensure accurate results, hid discrepancies, and buried notes that called into question the validity of the DNA testing,” Martin said in a statement to The Washington Post.
 “These rules exist to protect the innocent."